Podcast

 Series 3 Episode 5

 In this episode, Jerry interviews Melbourne based artist-cartographer Anton Thomas, who discusses his latest project - a meticulously hand-drawn world map titled 'Wild World'.
-This pictorial map centres the animal kingdom, celebrating over 1,600 animals across a world without the familiar borders we know.
+This is a glorious example of a new, analogue map still being produced today.

 Anton walks Jerry through the artistic and cartographic choices he made whilst drawing Wild World.
 We hear about how Anton wanted to shape the viewer’s experience, turning the map into a celebration of biodiversity while instilling a sense of optimism amid today’s environmental concerns.